3JTek/General-Assembly-Notes/module-01/css.md

 ## Specificity

 CSS is designed to cascade.
-That means that styles will overwrite existing styles on an element.
+This means that styles will overwrite existing styles on an element.
 To decide which style has precedence the browser decides which is more specific.

 For example if an ID is used as a selector, it will take precedence over a class.
 Since an ID is unique the ID selector is more specific than a class, which may be assigned to several elements.